lweitkamp/lweitkamp.github.io/content/posts/triton_exercise_1_getting_started.md

 let's quickly describe the values:
 - `base` should point to the tensor's first value location in memory, so typically just the torch tensor you give as input.
 - `shape` should be the shape of the tensor that defines `base`.
-- `strides` should be the strides of the base tensor, and are typically just fed as `X.strides(0), X.strides(1), ..., X.strides(n - 1)`.
+- `strides` should be the strides of the base tensor, and are typically just fed as `X.strides(0), X.strides(1), ..., X.strides(n - 1)` where `X` represents `inputs`.
 - `offsets` is the primary variable of interest for the whole block pointer.
 It tells Triton where exactly the block we will work on starts.
-If the vector is of length 512 and program id is 1, Triton will calculate the starting point as `X.strides(0) * pid * BLOCK`.
+If the vector is of length 512 and program id is 1, Triton will calculate the starting point as `inputs_stride_x * pid * BLOCK`.
 - `block_shape` is the shape of the block we will work on - pretty straightforward.
-- `order` is a tricky one[^4].
-In general, you will always set it to `(n - 1, n - 2, ..., 0)`, but an explanation is given in the [block pointer tutorial](https://triton-lang.org/main/getting-started/tutorials/08-experimental-block-pointer.html#sphx-glr-getting-started-tutorials-08-experimental-block-pointer-py) regarding 2D block pointers:
+- `order` is a tricky one.
+In general, you will always set it to `(n - 1, n - 2, ..., 0)`[^4], but an explanation is given in the [block pointer tutorial](https://triton-lang.org/main/getting-started/tutorials/08-experimental-block-pointer.html#sphx-glr-getting-started-tutorials-08-experimental-block-pointer-py) regarding 2D block pointers:
    > Note that the order argument is set to (1, 0), which means the second axis is the inner dimension in terms of storage, and the first axis is the outer dimension.
 This information may sound redundant, but it is necessary for some hardware backends to optimize for better performance.

 If we evaluate the logic for `pid = 1`, we see that the offsets start at `128` and that the block itself will be of length `128` too spanning from `128` to `256`, this is reflected in Figure 2:

 {{< figure src="/img/triton/getting_started/vector_add_program_id.png" caption="Fig 2.
 Zoning in on `pid = 1`." >}}

-We can introduce a slightly more complicated 2D version where we want to work on a matrix of size M by N in blocks of `block_M = M // 2` and `block_N = N // 2`, so essentially diving it up into four again, but now in x and y direction.
-With `M = N = 512` and `block_M = block_N = 256`, Figure 3 demonstrates the matrix we will work on:
+#### 2D Block Pointers

-{{< figure src="/img/triton/getting_started/matrix_blocked.png" caption="Fig 3. ddd." >}}
+Block pointers can be expanded to higher dimension by expanding shape, strides, offset, block shape and order parameters.
+Let's give a small example of a 2D block pointer kernel where we take a `M = N = 32` matrix and divide it into four blocks, two per axis.

 ```python
 import triton